Joseph P. Ward

-Joseph P. Ward is an American historian and author who is currently dean of the College of Humanities and Social Sciences at Utah State University.
+Joseph P. Ward is an American historian and author who is currently dean of the College of Arts & Sciences at Utah State University.

 Biography

 Joseph Ward grew up in Southern New England, seeing massive upheaval from the loss of manufacturing jobs, a change he later credited for his interest in history.
 Ward earned his Bachelor of Arts in history at University of Chicago and received a masters and a doctorate in history from Stanford University.
 In 2017 he was made the head of the search committee for Utah State's next provost, a position previously held by current president Noelle E. Cockett.
 That search eventually led to hiring of Frank Galey.